VictoriaMetrics/VictoriaMetrics/app/vmctl/README.md

 If you want to migrate data, you should run [thanos-remote-read](https://github.com/G-Research/thanos-remote-read) proxy and define the Thanos store address `./thanos-remote-read -store 127.0.0.1:19194`.
 It is important to know that `store` flag is Thanos Store API gRPC endpoint.
-Also, it is important to know that thanos-remote-read proxy  doesn't support `STREAMED_XOR_CHUNKS` mode.
+Also, it is important to know that thanos-remote-read proxy doesn't support stream mode.
 When you run thanos-remote-read proxy, it exposes port to serve HTTP on `10080 by default`.

 The importing process example for local installation of Thanos